 Although you can’t enjoy UHD Blu-ray, the BDP-S6700 can stream 4K content from Netflix, Amazon Video, and more.
 The latest model has a better Wi-Fi chip that goes along with an Ethernet port to facilitate that.

 With the TV SideView app, you can control the user interface with your smartphone, though the included remote is decent enough that you might only use that feature when you lose it.
 The most exciting of the app’s abilities is to beam your smartphone screen to your TV, which comes in handy for sharing personal and obscure content that you normally wouldn’t be able to access with the player alone.

 How we test

-When you buy a new entertainment system is a significant investment, but even if you’re on a budget, you can find high-quality hardware that won’t break the bank.
-Because we make sure everything is worth the money, testing is a huge component of how we choose the best 4K Blu-ray players.
-We begin each model year by bringing in the top-tier televisions from each of the major brands, including types such as LG and Samsung.
-These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing much needed context among the competitors.
+Buying a new entertainment system is a significant investment, but even if you’re on a budget, you can find high-quality hardware that won’t break the bank.
+Because we make sure everything is worth the money, testing is a huge component of choosing the best 4K Blu-ray players.
+We begin each model year by bringing in the top-tier televisions from each major brand, including LG and Samsung.
+These premium televisions help set the highest standard for the year, manage expectations for each model below them, and provide much-needed context among the competitors.